TylorS/typed/apps/website/content/guides/building-ui-components.md

 `makeSaveState` is an Effect-returning function, so it uses `Effect.fn`. `SaveStatus` only arranges live values and an action, so it returns `html` directly. `SaveAccount` allocates the state when rendered, so it uses `component`.
 These are three different jobs with three small, ordinary contracts.

-The returned state exposes Computed views.
-A consumer can read or observe them, but cannot set the internal busy flag to manufacture an available button.
-It can run `submit`, which owns the whole transition.
-The local state is independent for each execution of `SaveAccount`; passing the same save Effect to two controls does not serialize their writes together.
+The `SaveState<R>` annotation exposes `busy` and `status` as `Computed` values, so callers can read and observe them while updates go through `submit`.
+The same RefSubjects are returned directly.
+The annotation narrows the public TypeScript API without changing their runtime behavior.
+Each execution of `SaveAccount` owns separate state; passing the same save Effect to two controls does not serialize their writes together.

 ## Decide what failure means before styling it